FranSecchi/FranSecchi/README.md

 # Hey!
-Welcome to Fran's GitHub 👋
+I'm Fran Secchi ~ aka FranySan!👋

 **`Videogame Developer` `Software Engineering`**
 >⚙️ Software are puzzles and programming keys is the solution!